 - The assessment of risks is not fundamentally changed by new COVID-19 Variants of Concern.

-NEW: Car showrooms in Scotland can reopen on Monday 5th April
+Car showrooms in Scotland can reopen on Monday 5th April

 Car showrooms along with all other non-essential retail in Scotland will reopen on Monday 5th April.
 You can read the latest guidance on creating and maintaining safer workplaces here.

 Information on COVID-19 restrictions across the UK